-In the UK we will be celebrating Mother’s Day next weekend.
-The cards and gift suggestions are already on display in the shops.
+In the UK we will are celebrating Mother’s Day this weekend.
+The cards and gift suggestions have been on display in the shops for several weeks already.
 I have always believed Mother’s Day to be the only genuine article, viewing other related festivals such as Father’s Day and even Sibling’s Day to be simply constructs of the greetings card industry.
 So I was surprised to discover that Mother’s Day itself is actually a fairly recent construct.

 In the US, the custom was introduced by Anna Jarvis, who ran a campaign to have a date set in the calendar to honour all mums.
 Her own mother, Ann Jarvis, had been a prominent peace campaigner during the American Civil War.
 In 1908, Jarvis got her way, and Mother’s Day had begun.
 Now, more than 46 countries follow suit and the day most commonly falls in May around the world.
 Within a few years, however, Jarvis herself was complaining that the true meaning of Mother’s Day had been lost and replaced by blatant commercialism.
 Sadly, there has been no real change in this state of affairs in the decades since.

 Okay.
 Simple enough, yes?
-Well, not exactly, because in the absence of a grandparents day, my children usually want to send a card to my mum too, who they see regularly and has helped to bring them up.
+Well, not exactly, because although there is a grandparents day (which falls on the 7th October this year) my children usually want to send a card to my mum on Mother’s Day too.
+They see her regularly, as my parents live nearby, and she has helped to bring them up (As happens in many families these days, where grandparents are required to provide childcare).
 So, we will have a Gran card and a Mum card to deliver.
 Now, it’s becoming more complicated, and we don’t have yet another layer to add to the conundrum – the Great-Gran – or even the Great-Great-Gran – which many families are also blessed to possess.

-Let’s simplify the whole process, so that Mother’s Day doesn’t turn into a headache for those people its meant to honour and respect.
+Let’s simplify the whole process, so that Mother’s Day doesn’t turn into a headache for those very people it’s meant to honour and respect.